vnguyenbfb/vnguyenbfb.github.io/_posts/2023-11-01-Adidas Sales Analysis.md

     · Is operating cost too higher?

-    · Is retailer commission too high on this product?
+    · Is retailer commission too high on these products?

 Growth opportunity for Adidas AG is in their online business.
 There is a fierce race among brands in terms of digitalizing their brands.
 A website that is eye-catchy and user friendly would tremendously help grow the business.
-This change should also be coupled with excellent customer service, an easy only payment system and great return policy.
+This change should also be coupled with excellent customer service, an easy only payment system and great exchange and return policy.